 Postgraduate supervision is available in almost all aspects of Irish language and literature and in a range of subject areas.

 In this section

 The research infrastructure provided by the University is of a high quality.
 The Institute has a Director who is responsible for the day-to-day running and management of the subject area.
-There is also a Faculty of Arts Research Committee and a Faculty Research Graduate School.
-A Pro-Vice-Chancellor has special responsibility for research matters in the University and a Research Department oversees and administers all aspects of research provision.
-The Pro-Vice-Chancellor meets with the Director of the Research Institute on a regular basis to discuss strategy and priorities and to assess progress.
+A Pro-Vice-Chancellor has special responsibility for research matters in the University and the Ulster University Doctoral College oversees and administers all aspects of research provision.
+PhD opportunities in Irish and Celtic are overseen by both the Doctoral College on Belfast and Magee campuses and by the Research Director who work in close partnership.